Health insurance guidelines vary depending on your country of citizenship.

 Sweden also has reciprocal agreements for medical benefits with a number of countries.
 To find out whether your country has this kind of agreement with Sweden and to learn about terms and procedures if so, contact the social insurance office in your home country or the Swedish Social Insurance Agency.

 Students who aren’t covered by any of these agreements must arrange for their own insurance coverage, as medical treatment can be very expensive without any form of insurance.
 It’s highly recommended to arrange for health insurance from your home country so that you’re covered during your trip to Sweden and as soon as you arrive.
 After arriving, you can check if your university or student union has a special agreement with an insurance company to provide insurance at a lower cost.

 Medical treatment in Sweden

-If you need to consult a doctor, you can either make an appointment at the student health centre at your university or go to the local healthcare centre, vårdcentralen.
+If you need to consult a doctor, you can go to the local healthcare centre, vårdcentralen.
 Patient fees vary but are usually about SEK 150-200 for a consultation.
 Doctors in Sweden speak good English; interpreters between Swedish and other languages can often also be arranged.
 Check with the staff at your healthcare centre if you need to arrange for an interpreter to find out what options are available.